-PORTLAND, MAINE

-Two environmental groups are suing owners and operators of seven dams on the Kennebec and Androscoggin rivers, accusing them of dragging their feet in efforts to protect endangered wild Atlantic salmon.
+PORTLAND, Maine (AP) - Two environmental groups are suing owners and operators of seven dams on the Kennebec and Androscoggin rivers, accusing them of dragging their feet in efforts to protect endangered wild Atlantic salmon.

-Four federal lawsuits filed by Friends of Merrymeeting Bay and Environment Maine target the rivers where salmon were declared endangered in 2009 and where the fish are nearly extinct: The Maine Atlantic Salmon Commission last year found only five adult salmon returning to the Kennebec and 10 returning to the Androscoggin.
+Merrymeeting Bay and Environment Maine target the rivers where salmon were declared endangered in 2009 and where the fish are nearly extinct: The Maine Atlantic Salmon Commission last year found only five adult salmon returning to the Kennebec and 10 returning to the Androscoggin.